-To the extent that policyholders are neither sophisticated investors, certified High Net Worth nor advised, we have considered the investment fund processes as for other workplace pension providers.
-This was not necessary for JLT.
+To the extent that policyholders are neither sophisticated investors nor advised, we have considered the investment fund processes as for other workplace pension providers.
+This was deemed to be not necessary for JLT at this time.

 The GAA's opinion is that, in the context of protecting members of workplace pension schemes, the aspects of the SIPPs provided or controlled by JLT provide reasonable to good value for money.